MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/evaluate-modernization-options.md

 :::image type="content" source="../../_images/modernize/evaluate/evaluate-300.png" alt-text="Image showing where you are in the business alignment process." border="false":::

 Evaluating your readiness for modernization has to components.
-You need to assess you financial readiness and technical readiness.
+You need to assess your financial readiness and technical readiness.

 - *Financial readiness assessment* - helps you determine if you need more time to review your applications.
 - *Technical readiness assessment* - helps you determine if you need to choose a different adoption path other than modernize.